ccrma/webchuck/ide/README.md

 4. Connect WASM and JS to index.html

-5. File Uploading (Drag and Drop)
+5. ~~File Uploading (Drag and Drop)~~

+    - Ignoring this for now for more functional `upload files` button

 6. Exporting Webpages

 - Save Chuck File
-- Inject Chuck File into html
+- ~~Inject Chuck File into html~~
+    - ignoring for now, depends on where we want to take webchuck
-- Download Project as zip
+- ~~Download Project as zip~~

-*We'll see how this goes :')*
+    - ignoring for now, depends on where we want to take webchuck

+## Extra features added

+- Vim support

+- Dark mode support

-- terry
+- Examples

+## Future things/thoughts to address

+- Better WebChucK console/integration printing

+    - Currently doesn't add sporked shreds to the table

+    - Doesn't currently print to console the same that native miniAudicle does

+## Usage

+Open `index.html` with a live server, Python HttpServer or the like